f2prateek/dart/README.md

 -------------------------
 Dart 2.0 offers a built-in support for [Parceler](https://github.com/johncarl81/parceler).
 Using Parceler with Dart 2 is optional.

-If you use Parceler, Dart will automatically detect @Parcel annotated beans (pojos), or collections of them, and wrap them using the Henson DSL and unwrap them when they are injected via Dart.
+If you use Parceler, Dart will automatically detect @Parcel annotated beans (pojos), or collections of them, and wrap them using the Henson DSL and unwrap them when they are bound via Dart.

 ```java
 @Parcel